Strawbery Fields: Why Does Covenant-72B Look Broken?

 The distance from "barely works" to "works well" is never measured in decades.
 It is measured in iterations.
 We wrote recently about why the Covenant-72b moment matters as a barrier-breaking event.
 This post is about why the model does not work perfectly yet, and why those are two halves of the same story.

-Two days ago, Sam Altman stood in front of an audience of infrastructure investors at BlackRock's 2026 Infrastructure Summit and laid out his vision for the future of AI:
+Eleven years later, he stood in front of an audience of infrastructure investors at BlackRock's 2026 Infrastructure Summit and told them what the future actually looks like:

-We shipped a model that cannot count letters.
-We shipped it, because the point of Covenant-72b was never to compete with frontier labs on day one.
-The point was to prove that intelligence does not have to be built behind closed doors, by a handful of companies, metered and sold back to the rest of us.
-Covenant-72b is rough.
-It is early.
-And it belongs to the Covenant community and the broader Bittensor ecosystem: to our researchers and engineers, to the miners running gradient computations on GPUs across the world, to the gamma token holders who believed in the Templar before there was anything to show for it.
+So, yes, we shipped a model that cannot count letters.
+We shipped it, because the point was never to compete with frontier labs on day one.
+The point was to prove that the most powerful technology ever created does not have to be locked behind a corporate gate, metered and sold back to the rest of us.
+Covenant-72b is early and flawed, but it belongs to the network: to the researchers and engineers, to the miners running gradient computations on GPUs across the world, to the gamma token holders who believed in Sam and the Templar team before there was anything to show for it.

 The next version will be better.
 The one after that will be better still.
 The curve that every breakthrough in this field has followed is the same curve we are on now, measured independently, growing four times faster than the incumbents.

 One day, someone will ask a Covenant model to count letters in a word, and the model will answer correctly, and nobody will think twice about it.
 That is the goal.
-Not to impress anyone with what the model can do today, but to build toward a future where decentralized intelligence is just intelligence, and the strawberry question is a footnote in a history that moved on to harder problems.
+Not to impress anyone with what the model can do today, but to build toward a future where intelligence has no tollbooth, and the strawberry question is a footnote in a history that moved on to harder problems.

 Related Reading: